Special Subject: Palestine in Transition, 1900-1948: Everyday Life in Times of Change

 Teaching method: Seminar

-Using a variety of primary source material, you gain insights into the ways ordinary Palestinians (be they Muslims, Christians or Jews) experienced these upheavals.
-Geographically, the course will be centred on Jerusalem as this was the spiritual and political capital of Palestine.
-It's also the locale in which many first-hand accounts of the war are set.
+Using primary source materials, you'll study how ordinary Palestinians (Muslims, Christians or Jews) experienced these upheavals.
+You'll focus on Jerusalem as this was the spiritual and political capital of Palestine and where many first-hand accounts of the war are set.

-You use this focus on the lives of ordinary individuals during the First World War to examine wider debates connected to the history of Palestine in the early 20th century, looking both backwards to the late Ottoman period as well as forwards to the trauma of 1948 and beyond.
+You use this focus on the lives of ordinary individuals during the First World War to examine wider debates connected to the history of Palestine in the early 20th century, looking to the late Ottoman period and to the trauma of 1948 and beyond.

 - navigating the hardships of war: plague, famine and military conscription